 - Jeff Bailet, M.D., Blue Shield’s executive vice president of health care quality and affordability, has been appointed to be the new entity’s president and CEO.

-- Ruth Hendrickson, a Blue Shield vice president of Human Resources, has been named Chief Human Resources Officer and vice president of Internal Communications to lead the new entity’s people strategy.
+- Ruth Hendrickson, a Blue Shield vice president of Human Resources, has been named Chief Human Resources Officer and head of Internal Communications to lead the new entity’s people strategy.

 “Dr. Bailet and Ruth both have demonstrated expertise and success in transforming health care by building teams, getting results and continuously learning,” Markovich explained.
 “This initiative creates big opportunities, and we need to create a great team to make this happen.”

 Markovich also announced additional executive appointments at Blue Shield:

 - Terry Gilliland, M.D., Blue Shield’s senior vice president and Chief Health Officer, has been named to replace Dr. Bailet as executive vice president of health care quality and affordability reporting to Markovich;

 Peter Long, president and CEO of the Blue Shield of California Foundation, will move to Blue Shield of California to become senior vice president of Healthcare and Community Health Transformation.
 Long replaces Elizabeth Mitchell, who is leaving the company to pursue other business interests.
 A search is underway to identify a new leader for the Foundation; and